dailymotion/oplog/README.md

 # OpLog

-OpLog (for operation log) is a Go agent meant to be used as a data synchronization layer between a producer component and one or more consumer components in a typical [SOA](http://en.wikipedia.org/wiki/Service-oriented_architecture) architecture.
-It can be seen as generic database replication system at the application logic layer.
+OpLog (for operation log) is a Go agent meant to be used as a data synchronization layer between a producer and consumers in a typical [SOA](http://en.wikipedia.org/wiki/Service-oriented_architecture) architecture.
+It can be seen as generic database replication system for web APIs.

+A typical use-case is to implement a public streaming API to monitor objects changes.
+With the use of [Server Sent Event](http://dev.w3.org/html5/eventsource/) and filtering, it might be used directly from the browser to monitor changes happening on objects shown on the page (à la [Meteor](https://www.meteor.com)).

-A typical use-case is when a central component handles the central authoritative database, and several independent micro-components needs to keep an up-to-date read-only view of the data locally for performance purpose (i.e.: in multi-regions architecture).
+Another use-case is when a central component handles the central authoritative database, and several independent micro-components needs to keep an up-to-date read-only view of the data locally for performance purpose (i.e.: in multi-regions architecture) or to react on certain changes (i.e.: spam detection, search engine index updating, recommendation engines, analytics, etc.).

-The agent runs locally on every hosts of a cluster generating updates to a data store, and listen for UDP updates from the component describing every changes happening on the models.
+The agent can runs locally on every hosts of a cluster generating updates to a data store, and listen for UDP updates from the component describing every changes happening on the models.

 The agent then exposes an [Server Sent Event](http://dev.w3.org/html5/eventsource/) API for consumers to be notified in real time about model changes.
 Thanks to the SSE protocol, a consumer can recover a connection breakage without loosing any update.

-A full replication is also supported for freshly spawned consumers that need to initialize their database from scratch.
+A full replication is also supported for freshly spawned consumers that need to have a full view of the data.

+Change metadata are stored on a central MongoDB server.
+A tailable cursor on capped collection is used for real time update and final state of objects are also maintained in a secondary collection for full replication.
+The actual data is not stored on this service, the monitor API stays the authoritative source of data.
+Only modified object `type` and `id` are stored together with timestamp of the update and some related "parent" objects references useful for filtering.
+What you put in `type`, `id` and `parents` is up to the service, and must be meaningful to fetch the actual objects data from an API.

 ## Install